-Eliminate spats accusations spark by clearly identifying the reason for the chaos – in advance.
+Eliminate spats that accusations spark by specifying the reason for the chaos – in advance.
 If you’re doing the work and spending the (always more than budgeted) cash, just to have something different, be sure everyone agrees on the goal and purpose.

 Remodeling and the Laws of Physics

-After seven years in ministry I became an independent author, facing the task of marketing and book promotion.
+After seven years in ministry I became an independent author, facing an imposing mountain of marketing and book promotion tasks.
 I’m great with horses, proficient at solving problems, and gave up guilt and stress years ago.
+This was different.

-Six months into full-immersion in the author business I was clicking along well.
+Six months into full-immersion in the author business things clicked along well.
 Book sales were steady and growing.
 Two titles achieved best-seller status.
-The technology and landscape of the business was becoming familiar, and my once-endless list of platform remodeling tasks was largely finished.
+The technology and landscape of the business was more familiar, and my once-endless list of platform remodeling tasks now appeared do-able.

-When the major changes went into effect something unexpected happened.
+Something unexpected happened when the major changes went into effect.
 Everything stopped.
 I don’t mean book sales hit a slump, I mean they stopped.
 Cold.
 Then I remembered, remodeling always begins with demolition.
 Always.

 How often do you reflect on the Laws of Physics?
 Every few years I ponder inertia: something in motion tends to remain in motion and something at rest tends to remain at rest.
-It takes lots more energy to get out of an easy chair than stay in one, and you gotta stomp the brakes hard to quickly stop a car going 80 mph.
+It takes lots more energy to get out of an easy chair than stay in one, and you gotta stomp the brakes hard to stop a car going 80 mph NOW.

-Inertia also applies to business, book sales, faith, and life in general.
+Inertia applies equally to business, book sales, faith, and life in general.

 Inertia and habit are kissing cousins.
 Change requires replacing old habits with new ones.
 The process starts with breaking down or discarding the old to make room for something new.
 Stuff tends to work better when used regularly.
 True for lawnmowers, plumbing, muscles, memory, and prayer.
 Life is the sum of habits.